ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/yumchaa-matcha-kit-tea-prize.markdown

   \ a tin of matcha tea & 3 delicious green teas from Yumchaa!</p> \r\n<p>Because\
   \ Yumchaa are here to help you bring the best out of their blends!</p>\r\n<p>Good\
   \ luck!</p>"
-entry-title: "Win a Matcha preparing kit & more at Yumchaa!"
+entry-title: "Win a Matcha preparing kit and some delicious teas from Yumchaa!"
 entry-content: "<p>Enter the draw to win a Matcha preparing kit, a tin of matcha tea\
   \ & 3 green teas from Yumchaa by completing the form below before 23:59 on 18 April\
   \ 2018.</p>"